-- Provide high flow O2 to all suspected CO poisonings - Pulse Oximeter will give false readings and should not be utilized. - {CO oximeter} - Consider Hyperbaric Oxygen treatment for the following patients with suspected CO exposure: - Underlying cardiovascular disease or symptoms such as chest pain or shortness of breath - \circ > 60 years of age - Obvious neurological symptoms, such as any interval of unconsciousness, loss of time, inability to perform simple motor tasks or loss of memory - Smoke inhalation victims - o Pregnancy - KMC has a 24/7 hyperbaric chamber.
-You must still remove your patient to an emergency facility and then treatment and destination decisions will be determined. - Contact Medical Control to discuss transport considerations.
+- Provide high flow O2 to all suspected CO poisonings - Pulse Oximeter will give false readings and should not be utilized. - {CO oximeter} - Consider Hyperbaric Oxygen treatment for the following patients with suspected CO exposure: - o Underlying cardiovascular disease or symptoms such as chest pain or shortness of breath - \circ > 60 years of age - Obvious neurological symptoms, such as any interval of unconsciousness, loss of time, inability to perform simple motor tasks or loss of memory - Smoke inhalation victims - Pregnancy - Contact Medical Control to discuss transport considerations.